For those more advanced guys (and for those trying to learn), here's a list of the methods

 Returns: The VLAN that the interface is on.

 Description: This method find what VLAN the interface is on and returns it.
-This is one of those methods that will be used against a switch interface 99.99% of the time.
+This is one of

 Example: